Small vessel disease

 - Unhealthy diet

-Because small vessel disease can make it harder for the heart to pump blood to the rest of the body, the condition, if untreated, can cause serious problems, such as:
+Small vessel disease can make it harder for the heart to pump blood to the rest of the body.
+A possible complication of small vessel disease is a heart attack.

-Things you can do that might reduce your risk include:
+Things you can do that might reduce your risk of small vessel disease include: